Online virtual care for UTI treatment starts with knowledge. Please read...

 Change birth control method.
 Some spermicide, condoms, diaphragms can contribute to bacteria growth.

-At eCareNow, TeleHealth, we treat uncomplicated UTIs in females.
+At eCareNow virtual urgent care, we treat uncomplicated UTIs in females.
 We will discuss with you the history of your symptoms and will determine the treatment plan.
 We send your prescription electronically to the pharmacy of your choice and will follow-up with you if needed.

 If you are a female and have the symptoms of UTI, please click on the button below to book an appointment with us.